pachyderm/pachyderm/doc/managing_pachyderm/upgrading.md

 That being said, the upgrading steps detailed below should not effect these storage resources, and it's perfectly fine to upgrade to the new version of Pachyderm with the same storage resources.

 It's also good idea to version or otherwise save the Pachyderm deploy commands (`pachctl deploy ...`) that you utilize when deploying, because you can re-use those exact same commands when re-deploying, as further detailed below.

+**Important Information For v1.8**

+In v1.8 we rearchitected core parts of the platform to [improve speed and scalability](http://www.pachyderm.io/2018/11/15/performance-improvements.html).
+The 1.7.x 1.8.x migration is a fairly indepth process (see our [Migrations docs](./backup_retore_and_migrate.md)) Therefore, it may actually be easier if you don't have tons of data to create a new 1.8 deployment and reingress data.
+Please come chat with us our [Public Slack Channel](slack.pachyderm.io) if you have any questions.

+Pachyderm releases new major versions (1.4, 1.5, 1.6, etc.) roughly every 3 months and releases point releases as needed/warranted.

+**Note** - Occasionally, Pachyderm introduces changes that are backward-incompatible.
+For example, repos/commits/files created on an old version of Pachyderm may be unusable on a new version of Pachyderm.
+When that happens (which isn't very often), migrations of Pachyderm metadata will happen automatically upon upgrading.
+We try our best to make these type of changes transparent (in blog posts, changelogs, etc.), and you can read more about the migration process and best practices [here](migrations.html).  -->

 ## Upgrading Pachyderm